 1. Be the “Observer” of your emotions.

 Most of us vacillate between suppressing our emotions so we can get things done, or indulging in them and having them consume us, and often debilitate us.
 Try to find the part of you that can “watch” the strong emotion you are having.
 This way, you can listen to what is under the emotion and take care of yourself at the same time.

 For example, Scott has a headache and he is angry at someone in traffic for cutting him off.
 If he suppresses this anger (pretend it didn’t bother him), his headache is likely to stay the same or grow.
 However, if he indulges in road-rage, his headache will also get worse.
-If he is able to watch himself be angry, and get in touch with the fear he felt when he nearly crashed, he can get into “problem solving” mode: Was he tail gaiting?
+If he is able to watch himself be angry, and get in touch with the fear he felt when he nearly crashed, he can get into “problem-solving” mode: Was he tail gaiting?
 Should he leave earlier so he’s more relaxed and other drivers don’t bother him?
-The idea is that negative emotion is more than a symptoms of your headache.
-It can be a signal that something can be done inside of yourself, if you are able to listen.
+The idea is that negative emotion is more than a symptom of your headache.
+It can be a signal that something can be done inside of yourself if you are able to listen.
 Choose to listen to the voice of love that is right next to the voice of anger and fear.
 As we loosen up and create a space for our emotions to be felt, the pain also loosens up and often diminishes.

 One of the things I do while my patients get acupuncture is I model how to be this “witness”.
 I help you notice your feelings as I activate your acupuncture points.
 Sometimes an acupuncture point will cause an immediate emotional shift.
-As a Medical Intuitive I pick up on this and help you become aware of it as well.
+As a Medical Intuitive, I pick up on this and help you become aware of it as well.
 You leave with a deeper connection to how your emotions and body work together.